 Once you cross the Ponte Vecchio into the Oltrarno (the other side of the river), visit the Boboli Gardens.
 This is an outdoor museum dating back to the 15th century.
 The gardens are inside the Pitti Palace, which is another set of museums in the city of Florence.

 You would need to spend at least an entire day here to see all that the Pitti Palace has to offer, so I suggest just sticking to the gardens for your short trip to Florence.
 There is so much to see, and it is easy to get lost inside.
 You can easily spend a few hours walking around outside when the weather is nice.

 After the Boboli Gardens, stop at Gusta Pizza for a takeaway pizza.
 Get a bottle of wine wherever you can find one (don't forget the wine opener!) and move on to your next stop.

 Hike up the steps to Piazzale Michelangelo for the perfect ending to your 3 days in Florence.
 I promise you that these views will make you want to stick around!

-72 hours is definitely not enough time to see everything that Florence has to offer.
-There is so much culture wrapped inside this small city, and I truly believe that there is something here for everyone.
+72 hours in Florence is definitely not enough time to see everything that this beautiful city has to offer!
+There is so much culture wrapped inside this small city, and I truly believe that there is something here for everyone!

-This itinerary is packed with museums, shopping, food and wine.
+This Florence in 3 days itinerary is packed with museums, shopping, food, and wine.
 I hope it was helpful in planning your trip to Florence, and have a fun 3 days!